sictweb/web700/notes/week11.md

 The [sequelize.sync()](http://docs.sequelizejs.com/class/lib/sequelize.js~Sequelize.html#instance-method-sync) operation needs to be completed before we can do anything else.
 This ensures that all of our models are represented in the database as tables.
 If we have defined a model in our code that doesn't correspond to a table in the database, **sequelize.sync()** will automatically create it (as we have seen).

+> **Important Note:** We **do not** have to sync() the database before every operation.
+Only once when the server starts to ensure that the models are correctly represented as tables within the database.

 Once our models have been successfully sync()'d with the database, we can start working with the data.
 You will notice that we use the familiar **then()** and **catch()** functions; this is because both sync() and create() return a **promise** (see "Promises" in the "JavaScript Concept Review" weekly notes) and as we stated above, we must work with the data **after** the sync() operation has successfully completed.

 If sync() resolves successfully, we then wish to create a new record in the "Project" table, so we use **Project.create()** method and pass it some data (**title** and **description**).
 If the operation completed successfully, we see the message "success!" in the console - otherwise we catch the error and output "something went wrong!"